bettisont/payment-gateway-challenge-java/README.md

 - Integration tests: tested end to end payment scenarios in PaymentGatewayControllerTest
 - Unit tests: mocked behaviour of dependencies for PaymentGatewayServiceTest, input validation tests in PostPaymentRequestTest
 - meanbean: used for beanTesting the getters and setters of Java beans
+- used a BaseTest class to define common testing objects.
+Not all test classes inherit, but it's used in places.

 ### Security
 - card numbers are not persisted

 ### Error handling
 - custom exceptions - BankCommunicationException for bank errors, CardPaymentProcessingException.
 Allows for easy debugging in case of errors

+### Config
+- application.properties file used to provide the url to the bank sim

 ## Assumptions
 1. In-memory storage is sufficient